ecmwf/open-ecpds/README.md

 To further optimize performance and reduce latency for transatlantic transfers, a Continental Data Mover has been deployed in the United States, strategically positioned to enhance data delivery to North American recipients.

 The following map, taken from the OpenECPDS Web Interface, illustrates the global infrastructure for data dissemination, highlighting all served destinations.
 It provides a clear visual representation of the system’s extensive reach.
+Please note that in areas with a high concentration of destinations within a small region, a single pin on the map may represent multiple destinations.

 <img src="img/Figure20.svg" alt="Global Reach of OpenECPDS Data Dissemination" width="550"/>